chbatey/integration-points-example/README.md

 Netflix have a great library, Hystrix, for wrapping depenencies with their own thread pool, timeout and circuit breaker.

 Yammer have built on that with Tenacity, which is a library for integrating Hystrix with Dropwizard.
-And lastly Breakerbox, which enables you to configure the thread pools, timeouts and thresholds for enabling the circuit breakers at runtime.
+And lastly Breakerbox, which enables you to dynamically configure the thread pools, timeouts and thresholds for enabling the circuit breakers.

 Sound complicated?
 I am not surprised, here's a simpleish example.